jkeifer/jkeifer.github.io/content/posts/blog_setup.md

 Great, but how do we publish this?
 By default Hugo will output the built site into `./public/`.
-Because of the aforementioned expectation of GitHub pages, We need that directory to map to somehow map to our master branch.
+Because of the aforementioned expectation of GitHub pages, we need that directory to map to somehow map to our master branch.
 Enter git worktrees.

 Worktrees allow one to checkout multiple working copies of a repo into different directories backed by the same local clone.
 Interestingly, they can be nested, so